NatTuck/khoury-ntuck/courses/2020/01/cs5600/draft.md

 There may be a curve or scale applied to any assignment or the final grades, in either direction.

-### Homework and Challenges
+### Homework

-There's a homework or challenge assignment due nearly every week.
+There's a homework due most weeks.
 Assignments in this class is difficult and you are *expected* to get stuck.
 Start early so you have time to get unstuck.

-Challenges are just like homework, except they're harder, worth more points, and they are graded more harshly.
-You'll want to start early and plan to spend a *lot* of time on them.

 In order to learn the material in this class you must submit the assignments.
 If at any point you have three unexcused zero grades for assignments that have been